kristian-lange-tw/JATOS_docs_v3/pages/Tips-and-Tricks.md

   Then the URL is: `https://cortex.jatos.org/publix/31/167/start?srid=816`

-But there is a catch: This works only under three conditions:
+But there is a catch!
+This works only under three conditions:
 1. the component is set to 'reloadable'
 1. the worker uses the same browser on the same computer and didn't delete JATOS' cookies
 1. the worker didn't start more than 10 JATOS studies at the same time in parallel after running the abandoned study